 The Eyam Museum Collection

 Our collection contains many documents, photographs and postcards.
-It also includes many excellent local minerals and fossils, archaeological material including flints and pottery, many mining artifacts, and much more.
+It also includes many excellent local minerals and fossils, archaeological material including flints and pottery, many mining artefacts, and much more.

 The collection now includes much material on Bubonic Plague, not only relating to its effect on Eyam, but the epidemiology and spread of plague and other diseases world-wide.
 The library also includes much on local history.
 We have a large number of local photographs and postcards, some dating back into the 1800s.